pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 > <question-title>Contig metrics</question-title>
 >
-> 1. How many contigs has been for ERR2231568 sample?
+> 1. How many contigs have been assembled for sample ERR2231568 ?
 > 2. And for ERR2231572?
 > 3. What is the minimum length of the contigs?
 >